ashayamle/hevo-data-engineering-assignment/README.md

 The solution prioritizes correctness, transparency, and real-world decision-making over assumptions, resulting in a clean and defensible data pipeline suitable for downstream analytics.

+---

+Validation queries are also provided separately in `validation.sql`.